puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 and learned this, you could still get a lot of work done using Puppet.

-To stay consistent with the package/file/service idiom, let's dive back into the sshd.pp file and add the `openssh-server` package to it.
+To stay consistent with the package/file/service idiom, let's dive back into the sshd init.pp file and add the `openssh-server` package to it.

 {% task 6 %}
 Manage the package for the SSH server